 Attracting new talent is tough and expensive.
 With developers and other IT talent, the total cost of recruiting and onboarding can add up to 6 to 9 months’ salary!
-And that doesn’t even account for the lost productivity waiting for the new employee to be onboarded.
+And that's before accounting for the lost productivity until the new employee has been onboarded.

 Hence, your top talent leaving can feel like watching diamonds slipping through your fingers.